Trust No One (Dave Navarro album)

-Trust No One is the debut solo album by former Jane's Addiction and Red Hot Chili Peppers guitarist Dave Navarro, released on June 19, 2001, on Capitol.
+Trust No One is the debut studio album by guitarist Dave Navarro.
+It was released on June 19, 2001, on Capitol.

 In 2009, Navarro stated: "I did a solo record [Trust No One] where I did everything and toured, and as great as an experience as that was, it’s not what I want to do full time.
 It’s a mind fuck.
 I don’t dig it.
 It’s something I do once in a while and I certainly intend to do it again, but I’m much better suited to be part of an ensemble."